Instructions for authors

 LaTeX template file

-It is highly recommended to use the following LaTeX template (download file) to prepare the manuscript for publication in Opuscula Mathematica.
-Using this file is optional but it can speed up the editorial process after manuscript acceptance.
+It is highly recommended to use the following LaTeX template (download file) to prepare your manuscript for publication in Opuscula Mathematica.
+While using this file is optional, it can expedite the editorial process after manuscript acceptance.

 Preparation of manuscript

-The manuscripts must be clearly written in English.
-The incorrect use of the language is not admissible.
+Manuscripts must be clearly written in English.
+Incorrect use of the language is not acceptable.
 Footnotes and unusual symbols should be avoided.
-It is strongly recommended to limit the length of a manuscript to less than 25 pages.
+It is strongly recommended to limit the length of a manuscript to fewer than 25 pages.

 Title page (page 1).
-The top of the title page should contain the article title, names of all authors (listed in alphabetical order, unless specifically required, without affiliations) and abstract.
-The abstract should be a single paragraph of less than 150 words summarizing the main findings of the paper.
-An abstract is often presented separately, so any references to numbered items in the paper or uncommon abbreviations should be avoided.
-Any references cited in the abstract must be given in full.
-After the abstract a list of up to 10 keywords that will be useful for indexing or searching and next 2020 Mathematics Subject Classification codes should be included.
+The title page should include the article title, the names of all authors listed in alphabetical order (without affiliations, unless otherwise specified), and an abstract.
+The abstract must be a single paragraph of fewer than 150 words summarizing the main findings of the paper.
+Since abstracts are often presented separately, avoid referencing numbered items in the paper or using uncommon abbreviations.
+Any references cited in the abstract should be provided in full.
+Following the abstract, include a list of up to 10 keywords that will assist with indexing or searching, as well as the relevant 2020 Mathematics Subject Classification codes.

 Sections.
-An article should be divided into numbered sections and subsections (1.1, 1.2, etc.).
-Any subsection may be given a brief heading.
+An article should be divided into numbered sections and subsections (e.g., 1.1, 1.2, etc.).
+Each subsection may have a brief heading.

 Equations.
-Equations should be typewritten and the numbers for displayed equations should be placed in parentheses at the right margin.
-References to equations should use the form ''equation (3.1)'' or simply ''(3.1)''.
-Automatic numbering of the equations is strongly preferred.
+Equations should be typewritten, with the numbers for displayed equations placed in parentheses at the right margin.
+References to equations should follow the format ''equation (3.1)'' or simply ''(3.1).''
+Automatic numbering of equations is strongly preferred.

 Figures.
 Figures must be prepared in a form suitable for direct reproduction.
 If complicated figures or diagrams are used, the corresponding graphic files should be included, preferably in eps format.
 Digital artwork of at least 300 dpi resolution is accepted.

 Acknowledgements.
-Acknowledgements, if any, should be placed before the references.
+Acknowledgements, if applicable, should be placed before the references.

 References.
-The author should use the numbering style of referencing.
-References should be arranged in alphabetical-chronological order and their list should be as free from author macros as possible.
-Italics is the preferred format for titles of books and journals.
+Authors should use a numbered referencing style.
+References should be arranged in alphabetical-chronological order, and the list should minimize the use of author macros.
+Italics are preferred for titles of books and journals.
 The following general rules also apply:

-- in journal titles the first letter of the first word of the title should be capitalised,
+- in journal titles, capitalize the first letter of the first word,

-Abbreviations of names of journals and references should follow the standard form established by the Mathematical Reviews.
-Every reference cited in the text must appear in the reference list and vice versa.
+Abbreviations for journal names and references should adhere to the standard format established by Mathematical Reviews.
+Every reference cited in the text must appear in the reference list, and vice versa.

-An example of a reference list is given below:
+An example of a reference list is provided below:

 - book: